Foscarini

 Foscarini imagines, develops, and produces decorative lighting that seduces, surprises, and inspires—by day and by night, whether illuminated or not.
 Since 1981, Foscarini has been a leading Italian presence on the international design scene, combining the dual heritage of Made in Italy: artisanal craftsmanship and industrial expertise.
 The brand creates lighting forms and projects with a strong, expressive identity, designed to make people feel at home both in private interiors and in shared, collective spaces.

-Foscarini is an Italian lighting design company with a simple but demanding ambition: to create lamps that are beautiful by day—as design objects that define a space—and beautiful by night, when they come alive with light.
-Each lamp is designed to transform a room and become a lasting companion for the people who live with it.
-At this year's 3daysofdesign, Foscarini presents new extensions to some of its most beloved families—fresh expressions that continue to evolve the brand's design language.
-A special place is reserved for Twiggy, the iconic floor lamp designed by Marc Sadler.
-Slender, sculptural, unmistakable—Twiggy turns 20 this year, and shows no sign of age.
+Foscarini is an Italian design lighting company with a simple but demanding ambition: to create lamps that are beautiful by day, when they personalise a space as sculptural objects, and beautiful by night, when they come alive with light.
+Each lamp is designed to transform a room—and to be a lasting companion for the people who will live with it.
+At this year's edition, Foscarini presents new product extensions—expanding beloved families with fresh expressions that keep evolving the brand's design language.
+A special moment is dedicated to Twiggy, the iconic floor lamp designed by Marc Sadler, which turns 20 this year.
+Slender, sculptural, unmistakable—Twiggy has become a timeless piece.

 Related Exhibitions